Legislation & policies

 - Western Lands Amendment Act 2009

-- Any existing lease, licence or permit issued under current legislation will continue for its term when the new Act commences.
-After the remaining provisions in the new Act commence leases, licences and permits will be issued under the new Act.
+Tenures: Any existing lease, licence or permit issued under previous legislation will continue for its agreed term.
+From 1 July 2018, all new leases, licences and permits will be issued under the new legislation.

-- Existing managers of Crown reserves will automatically be appointed as Crown land managers under the new Act and will continue to manage their reserves
+Reserve managers: Managers of Crown reserves under previous legislation were automatically appointed as Crown land managers under the new Act and will continue to manage their reserves.

 New regulations to support the Act